 Other than that, one of the most visual descriptions of the Furies is in a story called Metamorphoses.

-In Metamorphoses, the deities are described as wearing white hair, carrying blood-soaked torches.
-The torches were so bloody that it spilled all over their robes.
+In Metamorphoses, the deities are described as having white hair, carrying blood-soaked torches.
+The torches were so bloody that the blood spilled all over their robes.
 The snakes that they wore were described as living, venom-spitting entities, some crawling over their bodies and some being tangled in their hair.

 READ MORE: Snake Gods and Goddesses